Check Your Work!

 If you use this strategy, it is important to remember to check the process for each method because some students can easily write the same answer for both, but have the incorrect steps.
 And of course, there is the division of a polynomial by a trinomial where you can only use long division.
 I do add a part to that question stating they need to check their answer, but didn’t tell them how to do it.
 I assumed they would multiply the quotient by the divisor.
 I was very surprised to see several students used other ways, such as dividing the dividend by the quotient using long division or synthetic division.
 Neat stuff!

-If you like this idea and want to try it in your classroom, click on the photo above for the free editable quiz.
+Click on the photo above for the free editable quiz.

 Here is a fun partner activity to use as practice before the quiz.
 Students work on one problem, each using a different method and then confirm their answers with each other.
 Students alternate methods from problem to problem.
 They find this challenging at first because it requires them to switch back and forth between methods, but it helps them thoroughly understand each method and retain it.